 Telemarketers are luring those who've signed up for the national "Do Not Call" registry by getting them to request coupons for free products.

-A bill passed by the Texas legislature will outlaw using a while operating a motor vehicle as of cell phone 1 September 2003.
+A bill passed by the Texas legislature will outlaw using a

 A bill currently before Congress (HR 219) would prevent Mexicans who worked in the USA illegally from claiming Social Security benefits.